svn2github/wordpress-vip-plugins/wp-frontend-uploader/readme.txt

 }`

 == Changelog ==

+= 0.8 (Jul 24, 2014) =
+* Bugfix: re-attach media file to posts is working as expected now
+* Bugfix: file inputs accept multiple files by default now
+* Translation: added nl_NL translation

+= 0.7.7 (Jul 9, 2014) =
+* Feature: allow overriding default form fields (like category, post_id, etc) with customized inputs in the form

+= 0.7.6 (Jul 9, 2014) =
+* Bugfix: issues with success_page redirecting to wrong url in subfolder multisite install

+= 0.7.5 (Apr 25, 2014) =
+* Bugfix: make sure that result of upload of post_media is success when uploading post but no files /props petsuka

+= 0.7.4 (Apr 24, 2014) =
+* Bugfix: fix inconsistencies of nonces in admin views. /props EamonMcCambridg

+= 0.7.3 =
+* Bugfix: some potential php notices
+* Feature: added fu_post_approved and fu_media_approved actions

+= 0.7.2 =
+* Updated Russian translation
+* Fixed an issue where categories of uploaded post/media weren't properly saved

 = 0.7.1 =
 * Fixed fatal error being produced when trying to upload with iOS device